riha/riha.github.io/_posts/2024-03-08-how-to-document-an-integration-architecture.md

 ### 2. Focus on the high-level diagrams.

 As developers, we're good at documenting all the little technical details in our solutions.
-But many times we document things that we as developers then end up looking up in the live code and configurations.
-Focus on high-level documentation, the overall picture and how the different parts of your solutions relate to each other.
+But we often document things we end up looking up in the live code and configurations.
+Focus on high-level documentation, the overall picture, and how the different parts of your solutions relate to each other.

 ### 3. Make it readable for everyone.